Smart Tachographs – what you need to know

 However, operators will notice a number of benefits.
 The smart tachograph will enable much more information to be harvested about fleet management which will help to inform operations within the business.

-Most significant will be the impact that smart tachographs have on how enforcement authorities can access and interrogate the data they hold remotely from the roadside.
+Most significant is the impact that smart tachographs have on how enforcement authorities can access and interrogate the data they hold remotely from the roadside.
 The data that they can access is limited and doesn’t include personal driver details or their hours recorded and can’t be used as evidence of offences such as speeding.

 Sensor changes